Marklogic-retired/marklogic-data-hub/_pages/docs/gradletasks.md

 - **dataFormat**=json

 # MarkLogic Data Hub Flow Management tasks
-These tasks allow you to run flows.
+These tasks allow you to run and clean up after flows.

 ### hubRunFlow
 Run a harmonize flow